AradArvin/basic-python-knowledge/README.md

 **Example:**

--`zip()` is so useful when we need to make a dictionary from two lists.
+-`zip()` method is so useful when we need to make a dictionary from two lists.

 ```bash
 stocks = ['GEEKS', 'For', 'geeks']